 The hammocks on my decking are very welcome at the end of the day.
 I’ve had to pack everything into my two full days.
 Everyone else seems to be exhausted too.
 The bar is deserted by nine and I wander back to my room on my own, watching out dusky for land crabs scuttling back to their burrows, after trying to rearrange my transfers for tomorrow.
 The flight has already been shifted forward again.
 I’m really sad that plane flight schedules didn’t allow for any more time here.
 The staff have been excellent, the food wonderful and the other guests delightful.
 I have a handful of invites to stay.
 Uepi is magic.
 Moving on is going to be very difficult.

 It’s partly open air, and the luggage is brought out in pickups.
-Most of the local people who decant off the plane just wait for their bags and disappear without any immigration formalities at all.
+Most of the local people who decant off the plane just wait for their bags and disappear, without any immigration formalities at all.
 I say bags, most of their cargo seems to be cardboard boxes and polystyrene cooling boxes.
-Most of the people are dark skinned, dark haired and dark eyed.
+The people are dark skinned, dark haired and dark eyed.
 Local dress is colourful.
 The women wear loose floral dresses and some have pretty headbands across their foreheads.

-According to my computer it's 20.50 on Saturday July 15.
+My computer reports that it's 20.50 on Saturday July 15.
 But I’m told it’s actually 7.50 in the morning the next day and I’m back at the airport.
 There’s no air-conditioning, the queue crawls, it’s exceedingly muggy and I’m already covered in mosquito bites.
 I can see the pesky little things zooming round the dark airport building, despite the fact that Dengue and Zika warning posters abound on the walls.
 As do How To Get To Safety in the Event of a Tsunami signs, though I’m struggling to see that there would be much hope there.

 It rained last night and the roads are all flooded, so now we’re driving down a water way between two other areas of water.
 I’m so disorientated I wouldn’t be surprised to meet myself going the other way.
 And when I checked out this morning the (different) receptionist gave me the bill for the room.
 He insisted he couldn’t alter an invoice without his manager’s permission.
 All I could do was cross out all the offending items and hope for the best.
 I’m looking forward to the view from the air again.
 Kiribati next.

 I have an idyllic bungalow with an idyllic view, so what’s the problem?
 It’s raining that’s what.
 So I decide to have a quiet day reading.
 But my Aussie neighbours have other ideas.
 We will kayak to Kennedy Island, which is a pinprick on the horizon.
-(It's where JFK was washed up during World War II).
+It's where JFK was marooned during World War II.
+The craft he commanded, as a naval lieutenant, was rammed and sunk by the Japanese destroyer Amagiri. and the crew had to swim to land.
+Two of them died.

 I've only been in a kayak once before and that was a punt out to s reef in Belize.
 Well the wind is against us and the island doesn’t get any closer, but I keep on paddling across all the coral, reasoning that the return crossing will be easy.
 The waves get bigger, the ocean floor further away and I'm shipping water.
 And suddenly I'm out of the boat, which has turned over.
 Can’t get back in - it just keeps sinking.
 So, I'm in a fairly rough sea five hundrfed yards off land, hanging onto the boat.
 All my snorkel gear has gone overboard (well apart from one fin and that’s about as much good as half a contact lens) and then I'm stung by jellyfish.
 Every holiday has to have an adventure I tell myself, but this one ain't much fun.